notmarek/pingapi/README.md

 }
 ```

-The background process will process it automatically and then update the values.
+The background task will process it automatically and then update the values for subsquent requests.

 ## Updating container image

-To get the newest version of image from [docker-hub](https://hub.docker.com/repository/docker/ranimepiracy/pingapi), you
+To get the newest version of image from [Docker Hub](https://hub.docker.com/repository/docker/ranimepiracy/pingapi), you can run the following:
-will need to run:

 ```shell
 docker pull ranimepiracy/pingapi
 ```

-Afterwards you will need to stop and remove your current running instance and start it again.
+Afterwards, you will need to stop and remove your current running instance and start it again.

 ## Building from source

-To build the [docker image](https://docs.docker.com/engine/reference/commandline/build/) you will need to run:
+To build the [Docker image](https://docs.docker.com/engine/reference/commandline/build/), you will need to run:

 ```shell
 docker build . -t pingapi
 ```

-Afterwards you will just need to run
+Afterwards, you will just need to run:

 ```shell
 docker run -d -p <host-port>:5000 pingapi
 ```

-You can than open http://localhost:5000 in your browser.
+You can then open http://localhost:5000 in your browser.

 ## Contribution

-Pull-requests are always welcome, but may not be always merged as it has to be in align with our idea of the index.
+Pull requests are always welcome, but may not be always merged as it has to be in align with our ideas for the ping API.
 If
 you want a certain feature or have an idea, you can always open a feature request
 in [Issues](https://github.com/ranimepiracy/pingapi/issues/)
 or report it on our [Discord](https://discord.gg/piracy) in `#index-wiki` to be discussed.
 If it is not bad, in align with